-No, that wasn’t the right word.
+No, worried wasn’t the right word.
 Panicked.
-Yes.
 Ciro was panicking.
-Great.

 “Relax, dear.
 It’ll only be a few minutes more.”
 A wrinkled hand on top of his own shook Ciro from his thoughts.
 He hadn’t been aware of how tense his body was until he felt her touch.
-His superior was a small, wrinkled old raisin of a woman.
+His superior was a tiny raisin of a woman.
 She reminded him a bit of his grandmother.